CLayer-dev/docs/docs/nodes-validation/becoming-validator.md

 ---
 sidebar_position: 1
 title: Becoming a Validator
-description: Learn how to become a validator on Circle Layer and help secure the network
+description: Learn how to become a validator on Core Layer and help secure the network
 ---

 # Becoming a Validator

-Learn how to become a validator on Circle Layer and help secure the network while earning rewards.
+Learn how to become a validator on Core Layer and help secure the network while earning rewards.

 ## Overview

-Circle Layer validators play a crucial role in securing the network through Delegated Proof of Stake (DPoS) consensus.
+Core Layer validators play a crucial role in securing the network through Delegated Proof of Stake (DPoS) consensus.
 Validators are responsible for producing blocks, validating transactions, and maintaining network security.

 ## Requirements